• Mental Health

 Determining the Right Antidepressant Medication

-Treatment decisions should be the result of collaboration between you and your provider, and it is important to play an active role in your treatment plan.
 Those who decide to try an antidepressant medication should defer to the knowledge and expertise of a prescriber, but also should provide their prescriber with all the information needed to make a recommendation.

-Some of the following factors might influence which medication a prescriber chooses to treat a person’s depression:2,4,5
+The following factors might influence which medication a prescriber chooses to treat a person’s depression:2,4,5

-• Age: Medication is typically not recommended as a frontline treatment for children, teens, and even older adults with depression because of unique adverse effects that can occur.
+• Age: medication is typically not recommended as a frontline treatment for children, teens, and even older adults with depression because of unique adverse effects that can occur.
 Certain antidepressants carry higher risks of these age-related risk factors.

-• Symptom severity: Major depressive disorder is diagnosed as either mild, moderate, or severe, depending on the number of symptoms reported by the patient.
+• Symptom severity: major depressive disorder is diagnosed as either mild, moderate, or severe, depending on the number of symptoms reported by the patient.
 The severity of symptoms helps the provider determine recommendations for treatment.

-• Other medications: All medications have the potential to interact with other prescribed drugs, sometimes in unexpected ways.
+• Other medications: all medications have the potential to interact with other prescribed drugs, sometimes in unexpected ways.
 Those on medications should inform the provider to help guard against adverse effects or interactions.

-• Medication compliance: Certain antidepressant medications can cause dangerous withdrawals or rebound symptoms when a person stops taking them abruptly.
+• Medication compliance: certain antidepressant medications can cause dangerous withdrawals or rebound symptoms when a person stops taking them abruptly.
 Let the provider know if you have been noncompliant or inconsistent with medication in the past.

-• Substance use: Some medications prescribed for depression carry risks for abuse and addiction.
+• Substance use: some medications prescribed for depression carry risks for abuse and addiction.
 If you have struggled in the past with addiction, it is important to let the provider know.
 Also, if you are currently abusing any substances recreationally (even alcohol), you should ask about potential interactions with any newly prescribed medications.

-• Specific symptoms: Not everyone who has depression has the same symptoms, and different medications can be recommended for targeting specific symptoms.
+• Specific symptoms: not everyone who has depression has the same symptoms, and different medications can be recommended for targeting specific symptoms.
 Make sure you discuss your symptoms with the provider, emphasizing those causing the most impairment for you.

-• Response to treatment: Getting a prescription for an antidepressant is just the beginning of treatment and follow up appointments are important.
+• Response to treatment: getting a prescription for an antidepressant is just the beginning of treatment and follow up appointments are important.
 These appointments help the provider determine whether the medication is working or not.
 Make sure to attend scheduled follow-ups and to speak up about whether your symptoms are improving, as well as mentioning any side effects.
 Based on your report, adjustments may be made.

-• Patient preference: If you have a strong preference for what kind of treatment or medication you receive, let the prescriber know.
+• Patient preference: if you have a strong preference for what kind of treatment or medication you receive, let the prescriber know.
 Your input is important, and any treatment decisions should be made collaboratively with you and the provider.

 Each person is unique, and may respond differently to different drugs, even ones within the same class of medication.
 It is not uncommon for a person to try more than one antidepressant before finding one that works for them.
 You cannot control which drugs will work for you and which will not, but there are some lifestyle changes you can make to help manage your depressive symptoms.

-Therapy
+1. Attend Therapy

 Therapy can help identify and address root issues of depression and teach more effective methods of coping.
 A combination of medication and therapy is most likely to provide lasting improvements in symptoms.2,3

-Communicating With Your Care Team
+2. Communicate With Your Care Team

 Thompson suggests, “After starting a medication, a patient should have follow-up appointments at regular intervals (typically every 3-5 weeks when medications are added or dosages are changed).
 As it can be hard to remember, It can sometimes help for patients to write a list of benefits or side effects they’ve noted during that time, to report back to their provider.
 Additionally, if a patient has a therapist and prescribing physician or nurse practitioner, signing a release so that the prescriber and therapist can collaborate in care can ultimately help the patient achieve a more coordinated treatment effort.”